Unbalanced Three Phase System

-Make sure to read “what a three-phase circuit” first.
+Make sure to read “what a three phase circuit is” first.

 After we learn about three phase circuit, we will learn: